What network monitoring is

 When it makes sense to talk to us

-You use only basic SNMP and miss critical events; have Zabbix but only with generic templates; customer reported an outage before you saw it; need SLA reports for corporate customers; need baseline data to justify link upgrades.
+You use only basic SNMP and miss critical events; have Zabbix but only with generic templates; customer reported an outage before you saw it; need baseline data to justify link upgrades.

 Talk to us.
 See also: Firewall, BGP, Main Vendors.